 Benefits packages, when employed in hospital settings, usually include: Health and Dental Insurance, holiday pay, accrued sick time, tuition reimbursement and 401K.

 The Radiologic Technology program is a two-year program with academic and/or clinical requirements occurring during the summer, fall, winter and spring semesters.
-Please review the Program Structure & Technical Standards link (on left) for a detailed description.
+Please review the Program structure and Technical standards information for a detailed description.
 The admission of qualified students is conducted on a continuous basis, with a maximum of twenty (20) students per fall class.
 Students with no previous college experience, MUST complete BIO 111, ENG 101 and MAT 121 or MAT 122 with a grade of “C” or higher prior to beginning the program’s core courses in the fall semester.
 In addition SPH 101 MUST be completed prior to the first spring semester.
 Lastly BIO 112 MUST be completed prior to the final spring semester.
 These courses are prerequisites to core curriculum courses and they are required to continue in the Rad Tech program.

 The content of the program courses and nature of the Radiologic Technology profession requires individuals to have an aptitude for math and science concepts, strong communication & organizational skills, an ability to comprehend written and verbal orders and genuine concern and ability to provide quality patient care.